abstructs/redux_todo/README.md

 ## Redux tutorial
-I'll also write some notes and update them as I understand redux a bit better.
+My notes and code going through the redux tutorial at [](https://redux.js.org/).

 ## Actions
 Actions are an object that have a type and some user defined data that get dispatched to the store.